Jalabhisheka

-Jalabhisheka (Sanskrit: जलाभिषेक) also known as Jalabhishekam is a popular practice of worship to Lord Shiva in Hinduism.
-The Hindu adherents pour a stream of holy water on a Shivlinga during the Jalabhisheka worship of the deity Lord Shiva.
+Jalabhisheka (जलाभिषेक) also known as Jalabhishekam, is a ritual in Hinduism.
+In this practice, adherents pour a stream of holy water on a lingam, an anioconic form of the deity Shiva.

 Etymology

-Jalabhisheka is a compound Sanskrit word.
-The word Jalabhisheka is created by compounding the two Sanskrit terms Jala and Abhisheka.
-The simple meaning of the term Jala is water and its ritualistic meaning is holy water.
-Similarly the meaning of the term Abhisheka is offering and pouring holy liquid on an idol of a deity.
-Thus the meaning of the term Jalabhisheka is "Offering or pouring holy water in ritualistic manner on an idol of the deity".
+Jalabhisheka is a compound term derived from the Sanskrit words jala (water) and abhisheka (ritual pouring).
+It thus refers to the ceremonial act of pouring holy water over a murti (religious image) as an act of devotion and purification.

 Description

-In Hinduism, the practice of the Jalabhisheka worship to Lord Shiva is very popular across the Indian subcontinent.
-During the festivals of Sawan Sombari and Mahashivratri, the Jalabhisheka on the Shivlingas in Shiva temples is performed by a huge number of devotees of Lord Shiva.
-Epigraphical evidence from the Talagunda pillar inscription (circa 450 CE) indicates that Shiva Linga worship, complete with ritual water offerings and the construction of temple tanks, was already established in Karnataka by the Kadamba dynasty by the mid-5th century CE.
+In Hinduism, the practice of the jalabhisheka worship to Shiva is popular across the Indian subcontinent.
+During the festivals of Sawan Sombari and Maha Shivaratri, the jalabhisheka on the lingams in Shiva temples is performed by a huge number of devotees of Shiva.
+Epigraphical evidence from the Talagunda pillar inscription (circa 450 CE) indicates that lingam worship, complete with ritual water offerings and the construction of temple tanks, was already established in Karnataka by the Kadamba dynasty by the mid-5th century CE.
 The Gudimallam Lingam, dated between the 3rd and 1st centuries BCE, represents one of the earliest unequivocal images of Shiva and suggests that ritual ablutions may have been performed on phallic cult-objects in antiquity.